 You can also save a bunch of time by booking today’s activities as part of an all-inclusive tour!
-Perfect if you’d rather not run the risk of riding a motorcycle without insurance or a license in Thailand.
+Perfect if you’d rather not run the risk of riding a motorcycle without insurance or a license when you visit Krabi.

 Hiking in Wat Tham Sua or Tiger Cave Temple

 You might want to know that this is way more physically demanding compared to Khao Ngon Nak Viewpoint.

 I’m not trying to scare you.
 But trust me, you’ll be thanking yourself after reaching the top, enjoying the magnificent view of the temple sitting upon the ragged limestone hill.

 At the base, there are several attractions like an artificial waterfall, cafeteria, and temples.

 But the main attraction lies on the top connected by the 1,200-step staircases (Note: due to its physical demand this is not for all travellers.)